Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow

-In the second round, we put individual labeling results together.
-One of the reviewers checked the results and indicated conflicts.
-Then two other reviewers went through conflicting issues, commented on the labeling/impact level/faulty component, and proposed a suggestion where applicable.
-Finally, in the third round the reviewers went through all artifacts to compare their labeling results, discuss any conflict, and finalize the categories in a team meeting.

-For impact levels, inter-rater agreement was calculated as linear weighted Cohen's Kappa \cite{cohen1960coefficient}.
+For the impact levels, the inter-rater agreement between the two reviewers was calculated as linear weighted Cohen's Kappa \cite{cohen1960coefficient}.
 The weights are defined as the difference between assigned impact levels where they are different.
-The rationale being that the threat is increased as the impact level gets higher values.
+The rationale is that the threat is increased as the impact level gets higher values.
 So, we consider that raters assessing an issue of level 1 as level 2 is not as bad as rating an issue of level 1 as level 3.
-The kappa coefficient obtained is $\textbf{0.758}$ (p-value $<$ 0.05) highlighting an excellent agreement between raters.
-For impact scenarios (categories of bugs), since no classification existed for the problem, we followed an open coding procedure to derive categories in a bottom-up way by analyzing the bugs.
-This allowed us to find categories based on our observations from the extracted issues similar to previous studies \cite{DL_bugs_2, DL_faults}.
-We therefore could not report inter-rater agreement due to the lack of a priori defined categories.
-However, after resolving conflicts and finalizing labels, we noticed that 31 bugs were classified the same as their final labels by all raters, 33 bugs by two raters, and 13 by one rater respectively, showing initial agreement of 83\% (64 out of 77).
+The kappa coefficient obtained is $\textbf{0.758}$ (p-value $<$ 0.05) highlighting a good agreement between raters \cite{Douglas91}.
+For the root causes labelling, the kappa coefficient is \textbf{0.912} (p-value $<$ 0.05) highlighting an excellent agreement.

-Finally, \textbf{77} bugs were classified into \textbf{7} impact scenarios and \textbf{14} components of the API were identified to be affected by the bugs.
-Each bug was also assigned with one of the impact levels defined in Table \ref{table:table-1}.
+All in all, \textbf{77} bugs were classified into \textbf{7} impact scenarios and \textbf{14} components of the API were identified to be affected by the bugs.
+Each bug was also assigned with one of the impact levels defined in Figure \ref{fig:vennDiag}.
 We kept all the initial labels and comments on our shared document for any further discussions.